How to James Bond Your Profit Margin with Location Analysis

 So if they know that there is demand in these target markets…but that they won’t achieve their target profit margin if they export to each unless they raise prices…should they just give up?

 Not if they can strategize an alternative approach. (enters Bond)

-When they performed a location analysis, they realized how they could increase their profit margin by establishing their manufacturing plant in countries within southeast asia that have favorable or free trade agreements with both Europe and the U.S. The analysis also included assessing the costs involved with setting up the plant, the costs of locally obtaining and availability of raw materials, and the costs of local labor.
+When they performed a location analysis, they realized how they could increase their profit margin by establishing their manufacturing plant in countries within Southeast Asia that have favorable or free trade agreements with both Europe and the U.S. The analysis also included assessing the costs involved with setting up the plant, the costs of locally obtaining and availability of raw materials, and the costs of local labor.

 By establishing a plant in a country like Thailand, Malaysia, Vietnam, or Indonesia, they’d be able to undertake substantial transformation in these markets and consequently obtain a certificate of origin to ensure their products originate from one of those countries (instead of China) and reduce the overall landed costs of the final product.

-“Landed costs” are all of the costs involved with production and getting the product to your end customer including shipping, customs and other charges.
+“Landed costs” are all of the costs involved with the production and getting the product to your end customer including shipping, customs, and other charges.
 These costs impact what the customer pays as you may have to adjust your prices to ensure you achieve your target profit margin.
 In some cases, companies might choose to have a lower profit margin when entering a market to keep prices lower and then increase prices over time.

 In other words, it would be less expensive for them to set up a manufacturing plant in southeast Asia than it would be to export directly from China, thus increasing their profit margins.

 The company that failed to do due diligence – and it cost them